stevevillardi/lm-api-mcp/README.md

 ### Simple Operations
 ```
-"Add server web-01.example.com (192.168.1.10) to monitoring in group 5 using collector 1"
+"Add server web-01.example.com (192.168.1.10) to monitoring in group Production using collector 1"

 "List all devices in the Production group"